JeffersonLab/jaws-libp/README.md

 ## Develop
 Set up the build environment following the [Build](https://github.com/JeffersonLab/jaws-libp#build) instructions.

 In order to iterate rapidly when making changes it's often useful to run the Python scripts directly on the local workstation, perhaps leveraging an IDE.
-In this scenario run the service dependencies with:
+In this scenario run the service dependencies with Docker Compose:
 ```
 docker compose -f deps.yml up
 ```